Denji (Chainsaw Man): Casting

 Among voice actors featured in the series, Kikunosuke Toya was chosen to voice Denji despite his lack of fame.
-This was done in purpose so that viewers would not associate the protagonist with another character from another series.
 Toya was glad with being chosen for the role.
 At the first studio audition, the director told him not to make his work look like an anime.
 Toya felt he did not have initial good responses to his first works.
 However, he was eventually chosen to voice Denji.
-The actor recalls being nervous as he read the script the night before.
-However, the staff was kind to him which made his job easier and relax.
+The actor recalled being nervous as he read the script the night before.
+However, the staff was kind to him which made his job easier and helped him relax.

 For the English dub of the series, Ryan Colt Levy voices Denji.
 The actor describes Denji as "pure" due to how honest and relatable he comes across as a result of how open he is about his feelings.
 Levy noted that the anime adaptation toned down a scene where the character becomes aggressive so he could not give that side of the protagonist's side.
 Levy feels pressure for voicing Denji as a result of the series and character's popularity.

 Appearances

 Part 1 – Public Safety Arc

-Denji is a young man trapped in poverty, working off his deceased father's debt to the yakuza by working as a Devil Hunter, aided by Pochita, his canine companion and Chainsaw Devil.
+Denji is a young man trapped in poverty, working off his deceased father's debt to the yakuza by working as a Devil Hunter, aided by Pochita, his canine companion.
 Denji is betrayed by the yakuza, who kill him for a contract with the Zombie Devil.
-Pochita makes a contract with Denji, merging with him as a human-devil Hybrid, under the condition that Denji shows his dreams to Pochita.
-Denji massacres the yakuza, and is approached by a team of governmental Devil Hunters, the Public Safety Division, led by Makima, the first person to be kind to him, who hugs him after he asks her to do so and persuades him to join their ranks.
+Pochita makes a contract with Denji, merging with him as a Devil-human hybrid, under the condition that Denji shows his dreams to Pochita.
+Denji kills the Zombie Devil and massacres the yakuza, and is approached by a team of governmental Devil Hunters, the Public Safety Division, led by Makima, the first person to be kind to him, who hugs him after he asks her to do so and persuades him to join their ranks.
 Agreeing, Denji is partnered with Power, the Blood Fiend, and Aki Hayakawa, a self-destructive Devil Hunter.
-After showing him how to connect with someone on a deeper level, and asking him to always remember her bite on his finger "even if he goes blind" Makima promises Denji any favor, provided he kill the Gun Devil, perpetrator of the greatest massacre in human history.
+After showing him how to connect with someone on a deeper level, and asking him always to remember her bite on his finger, "even if he goes blind," Makima promises Denji any favor, provided he kills the Gun Devil - perpetrator of the greatest massacre in human history.